johnwbyrd/skateboard/Readme.md

       Mode handling should be an abstraction.
 The special things that ARM can do is conditionally execute any instruction based on processor flags, the A operand, and the barrel shifted B operand.

+   4. Unfortunately, the nommu version of buildroot is not terribly stable, and has trouble running even a few programs.
+ARM MMU emulation will slow down the 6502 implementation enormously, but the good news is that a) we will have an extra 1 MB available if we need it for other stuff, and b) we only need to get enough of the MMU emulation working to make Linux happy.

 5. If necessary, write thunk layer for ARM emulator to access virtual block driver to emulate SD/MMC or the like.